Department of Animal Science Graduate Program- Prospective Students

 Application Process

 If you are considering applying to the Animal Science MS or PhD programs, please visit the links below for detailed instructions.
 Our graduate programs depend heavily on the appropriate linkage of student and faculty interests.
 This also applies to the availability of assistantship support (i.e., stipend and tuition remission).
 There is no separate application for assistantships.
 The department strongly encourages that applicants visit ANSC faculty bio and research pages and identify a faculty advisor(s) based on the advisor’s research area.
 Please contact your preferred advisor(s) to discuss the possibility of research prior to applying to be sure they are currently accepting graduate students and if assistantship support is potentially available.
 Applications that fail to indicate a preferred advisor will not be reviewed.
 Information regarding English Proficiency and other University requirements and application policies can be found at the Graduate School website by following the link below.
+Applicants are not required to take or submit test scores for the General Test of the Graduate Record Examinations (GRE).

 Application Review Process